Luc-1577/Shoga_py/README.md

 ## Available Commands

-- "What time is it?" - Displays the current time.
+- "What time is it?" or "Time"- Displays the current time.
 - "Date" - Displays the current date.
 - "Exit" - Closes the chatbot.
 - "Open (site name)" - Opens the specified website in a web browser.